Raising awareness, conducting science, encouraging alternatives

 The follow-up project, funded through February 2023, is a collaboration with the University of North Florida to Reduce Single-Use on a public university campus.

-In 2019, Eckerd College signed a sweeping pledge that prohibits the purchase of most nonessential single-use plastics using College funds, the first of its kind to be enacted in the nation.Reduce Single-Use Project Website
+In 2022, Eckerd reaffirmed its commitment to the sweeping pledge to prohibit the purchase of most nonessential single-use plastics using College funds, the first of its kind to be enacted in the nation.Reduce Single-Use Project Website

 Reducing single-use plastics at Eckerd College